Met Opera Faces 'One More Catastrophic Crisis' As Employees Must Work With Domingo

 Another employee said, "I wish he wasn't here.
 I think the Met is the face of opera in this country, and maybe even in the world — and having him on that stage sends a message that I don't want to be sending.
 I think a majority of our colleagues at the house feel similarly to how I'm feeling.
 But it's also confusing.
 People love him — Plácido is warm, generous and kind to individuals — but he was also not at all that to a not-insubstantial number of people."

-Domingo said in his statement to NPR last month, Domingo called the allegations in the AP reports, "deeply troubling, and as presented, inaccurate."
+In his statement to NPR last month, Domingo called the allegations in the AP reports "deeply troubling, and as presented, inaccurate."
 In a second statement sent to NPR earlier this month, his spokesperson, Nancy Seltzer, called the AP's reports an "ongoing campaign to denigrate Plácido Domingo."

 When contacted for this story, Seltzer asked that questions be submitted by email.
 In response to NPR's inquiries, she sent this statement: "Plácido Domingo has been greeted by his colleagues at the Met in a warm and professional manner, as one would expect for an artist who has performed there for more than five decades."